 Our visit to the snowy spectacle of Cuverville Island at the end of November was timed with the season of breeding and incubation of the Gentoo Penguins.
 Although the males are a little bigger, it is tricky to tell them from the females with very similar markings and colours.
 Both parents will share incubation duties which last around 35 days.

-Gentoo penguins (Pygoscelis papua) use nesting materials ranging from pebbles and molted feathers in Antarctica.
-We saw many Gentoos carrying single pebbles one-by-one to the nest along the penguin highway!
+Gentoo penguins (Pygoscelis papua) use nesting materials ranging from pebbles and moulted feathers in Antarctica.
+We saw many Gentoos carrying single pebbles one by one to the nest along the penguin highway!

 During courtship, the male will present the female with a pebble as a gift.
 If the female accepts the generous gift, they bond and mate.
-Because they live on the frozen, barren Antartica coast, pebbles can be scarce and hard to find.
+Because they live on the frozen, barren Antarctica coast, pebbles can be scarce and hard to find.
 Often, these penguins are notorious for stealing each other pebbles and fighting ferociously over these precious little rocks.

 Once the Gentoo Penguins have mated, the female will lay 2 eggs and with seabirds like skuas ready to steal eggs, it works in their favour that they produce more eggs than other penguin breeds.
 Gentoos are known to head out into the ocean to forage around 450 times a day but that leaves them open to predators such as seals, orcas, and sea lions.